[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 For the rest of this section, we'll assume we are dealing with a package named package that installs PostScript Type 1 fonts for TeX. package should fulfill the following requirements:

-but not on any Basic TeX Package,
+It should depend on tex-common but not on any Basic TeX Package,

 unless needed for another task than simply installing the fonts for TeX.

-It should install the necessary map files (.map
+It should install the necessary map files (.map extension) below

-.
+TEXMFMAIN/fonts/map.
 The precise location must conform

 to the applicable TDS version.